OpenMS/pyopenms-docs/docs/source/theoreticalspectrumgenerator.rst

 **************************

-We can also produce additional peaks in the fragment ion spectrum, such as isotopic peaks, higher charge states, additional ion series or common neutral
+We can also produce additional peaks in the fragment ion spectrum, such as isotopic peaks, precursor peals, ions from higher charge states, additional ion series, or common neutral
 losses:

 .. code-block:: python